The Chubby Kid

 Today, education looks very different than my chubby younger years.
 Zoom, screens, pajamas, being late to class because your camera isn’t working, trying to understand your teacher when the internet keeps dropping, constant texting/chatting, and lunchtime at home, without friends.

-And that’s not just school for kids — that’s school for college students, PhD students, and even work a lot of parents.
+And that’s not just school for kids — that’s school for college students, PhD students, and even work for a lot of parents.

 Someone pass me a twinkie, this is stressful.